 Excellent Communication with your Membership is essential to having a successful PTA year.
 Your members need to know – in detail – the what, when, where and how for all of your PTA events, meetings, fundraisers.

 Depending on the needs of your school, you may use flyers, a printed or electronic newsletter, email blasts, Facebook and/or a website.
-Following are some tools, guidelines, hints and tips to help you reach your members effectively.

-National PTA Visual Identity Standards How to use the PTA logo correctly
+National PTA Visual Identity Standards

 As stated in the PTA Visual Identity Standards, the “PTA Blue” logo color is PMS 541.
 However, in some cases, you may be asked by a printer or other vendor to supply the PMS 541 equivalent in the HTML color number or the CMYK (Cyan, Magenta, Yellow and Black) ink color mix.